azagniotov/language-detection/README.md

 The library leverages an n-gram probabilistic model, utilizing n-grams of sizes ranging from `1` to `3` (incl.), alongside a Bayesian classifier (Naive Bayes classification algorithm, see [LanguageDetector#detectBlock(String)](src/main/java/io/github/azagniotov/language/LanguageDetector.java)) that incorporates various normalization techniques and feature sampling methods.

-The precision is over **99%** for **73** languages.
-See the following PR description to read about the benchmaks done by @yanirs : https://github.com/jprante/elasticsearch-langdetect/pull/69
+The precision is over **99%** for **74** languages.
+See the following PR description to read about the benchmaks done by [@yanirs](https://github.com/yanirs) : https://github.com/jprante/elasticsearch-langdetect/pull/69

 ### Enhancements over past implementations